fchamroukhi/PWR_m/README.md

 PWR

 A polynomial piecewise regression model for the optimal segmentation of a time series with regime changes.
-It uses dynamic programming for the segmentation and the LSE for the estimation of the regression parameters.
+It uses MLE for the estimation of the regression parameters with dynamic programming for the segmentation

 by Faicel Chamroukhi Decembre 2008.